 If you dream of retiring on a sunny island with delicious food and a thriving local culture, it may be time to look at Greece.
 The country offers hot summers and mild winters.
 You can live in a metropolis, like Athens, or a picturesque town on Santorini.
 Greece has a long history with centuries of fine architecture, delicious foods and a thriving culture.
-So is Greece the right retirement destination for you?
-It’s good to get an expert opinion, like from a financial advisor, but this guide will help you to answer some basic questions about whether you could afford to live in Greece and whether or not it would be a feasible option for you.
+If you think Greece is the right retirement destination for you then it might be a good idea to get an expert opinion, like from a financial advisor, to see how you can financially make it become a reality.

-There are a few things to note.
-U.S. residents can visit Greece for up to 90 days without needing any kind of visa or permit.
-If you want to stay more than 90 days, whether for business or another reason, but you still plan to live permanently in the U.S., then you will need to apply for a visa.
-Also keep in mind that if you have citizenship in one of the European Union’s 28 member states, you have the right to live in Greece without getting visas or a residence permit.
+If you want to stay more than 90 days, whether for business or another reason, but you still plan to have the U.S. as your permanent residence, then you will need to apply for a visa.
+Also keep in mind that if you have citizenship in one of the European Union’s 28 member states, you have the right to live in Greece without getting a visa or a residence permit.

 Applying for a residence permit will take some time.
 You will need to apply while living in the country, so you may want to get a visa first.
 The visa will allow you to stay in Greece for more than 90 days, and that way, you can live in the country for the duration of the application process.

-The basic requirements for a residence permit application are a passport, proof of current and continuous medical insurance and proof of either a regular income of at least 2,000 euros per month or at least 24,000 euros in a bank.
-(One euro is equal to about $1.15.)
+The basic requirements for a residence permit application are a passport, proof of current and continuous medical insurance, and proof of either a regular income of at least 2,000 euros per month or at least 24,000 euros in a bank.
+(One euro is equal to about $1.18.)

 While healthcare is cheaper than in the U.S., your best bet may be to extend your insurance from your current provider.
 Doing this for at least a bit will allow you to compare local prices without ever losing coverage.
 If you find that it’s a better option to get coverage from a local provider, you can look to switch.
 Individuals who need relatively little healthcare coverage may even find it’s cheapest to pay for services only as needed.